-In yet another video released for the 2016 summer conventions of Jehovah’s Witnesses that can best be described as “difficult to watch,” a Russian JW, released from prison, is given compliments about his wisdom and maturity “beyond his years.”
+In yet another video released for the 2016 summer conventions of Jehovah’s Witnesses that can best be described as “difficult to watch,” a Russian Jehovah’s Witness, released from prison, is given compliments about his wisdom and maturity “beyond his years.”

-Of course, the first question is, what about the stupid people?
-If Jehovah gives “power” and “spirit” to certain ones so they can be elders and whatever else, is he withholding all that power and spirit from the JWs who are struggling to just make it to the meetings?
+Of course, the first question is, what about everyone else?
+If Jehovah gives “power” and “spirit” to certain ones so they can be elders, is he withholding all that power and spirit from the Jehovah’s Witnesses who are struggling to just make it to the meetings?
 This has always been a sticking point with me; when Jehovah’s Witnesses praise Jehovah for good things, does he then get the criticism for the things that turn out poorly?